TampereTC/fiware-orion/README.md

 ## Introduction

-This is the code repository for the Orion Context Broker, the reference implementation of the Publish/Subscribe Context Broker GE.
+This is the code repository for the Orion Context Broker (TRE smart city variation), the reference implementation of the Publish/Subscribe Context Broker GE.

 This project is part of [FIWARE](http://www.fiware.org).
 Check also the [FIWARE Catalogue entry for Orion](http://catalogue.fiware.org/enablers/publishsubscribe-context-broker-orion-context-broker)